 Most people don’t realize that “I can’t” is a cognitive distortion.
 But I don’t mean that in the sappy “positive thinking” sense of “can’t” as implying the opposite, “I can.”
-I mean it in the sense that if you CAN’T; if you really and truly absolutely honest to gawd CAN’T, then why are you torturing yourself, what the hell are you doing here, why are you even bothering???
+I mean it in the sense that if you CAN’T; if you really and truly absolutely honest to gawd CAN’T, then why are you torturing yourself?
+What the hell are you doing here?
+Why are you even bothering???
 Why are you annoying all the people around you whining about it?
-Wouldn’t it be better to go out into the garden and eat worms?
+Wouldn’t it be better to go out into the garden and eat some nice, fat, juicy worms?

-Now, of course, please understand that I am being blunt to make a point, not to hurt anyone’s feelings or to trivialize anyone’s struggles.
+Now, of course, please understand that I am being blunt to make a point, not to hurt anyone’s feelings, nor to trivialize anyone’s struggles.
+Gawd knows, it certainly is not my intention to chase anyone away.
 As a recovered alcoholic, I know a thing or two about cans and can’ts.

 The problem is that this can’t business is extremely unhelpful and is almost always self-defeating.
 If you are using “can’t” as an excuse to abandon your project, whatever it happens to be, fine, but at least be honest about it.